Crafting a cosmic identity and publication for Zipporah Camille Thompson at the Zuckerman Museum of Art

 Weaving a practice into a publication

-Tipped-in prints of Thompson’s sketches are printed in silver foil on black paper.
-They represent glimmering ideas of works that were in the exhibition but yet to be completed at the time of publication.
+Tipped-in, silver-foil prints of Thompson’s sketches represent ideas of works that were in the exhibition but yet to be completed at the time of publication.